Tap to Pay: What It Is and How It Works

 FAQs about Tap to Pay

-Q: What is tap to pay?
+Q: What is Tap to Pay?

-Q: How does tap to pay work?
+Q: How does Tap to Pay work?

-Q: What devices support tap to pay?
+Q: What devices are compatible with Tap to Pay?